 The Advanced Host Controller Interface (AHCI) is a technical standard defined by Intel* that specifies the operation of Serial ATA (SATA) host bus adapters in a non-implementation-specific manner.

-Data storage devices, such as CD-ROM drives or disk drives, that move data in the form of blocks.
+Data storage components, such as CD-ROM drives or disk drives, that move data in the form of blocks.
 Partitions and volumes are also considered block devices.

 A virtual disk based on a file, also called a disk image file.